jonnonz1/nz-statute-book/acts/public/2005/overseas-investment-act-2005.md

 ### 16C Conditions for consents relating to sensitive land that will be used for forestry activities
 (1) Subsection (2) applies if an application for consent for an overseas investment in sensitive land is being considered under the benefit to New Zealand test, to the extent that the relevant land is farm land and the relevant Ministers are satisfied in accordance with section 16A(2).
 (2) If granted, the consent must be made subject to conditions for the purpose of ensuring that the requirements set out in section 16A(2) will be met, subject to section 16A(7).
-(3) Subsection (4) applies if an application for consent for an overseas investment in sensitive land is being considered under the benefit to New Zealand test in accordance with section 16A(4).
-(4) If granted, the consent must be made subject to conditions for the purpose of ensuring that the following requirements will be met:
-  (a) the requirements set out in section 16A(4)﻿(a) and (c):
-  (b) the requirements set out in regulations made for the purposes of section 16A(4)﻿(d), subject to section 16A(8):
-  (c) the requirement set out in section 16A(4)﻿(e), subject to section 16A(7).
+(3)
+(4)
-(5) A condition imposed in relation to the requirement set out in section 16A(2)﻿(b) or (4)﻿(e) may require the replacement of a crop of trees that is harvested to be on a like-for-like basis or on any similar basis.
+(5) A condition imposed in relation to the requirement set out in section 16A(2)﻿(b) may require the replacement of a crop of trees that is harvested to be on a like-for-like basis or on any similar basis.

 ### 17 Factors for assessing benefit of overseas investments in sensitive land
+(1AAA) This section applies if an application for consent for an overseas investment in sensitive land is being considered under the benefit to New Zealand test.
 What are the factors
 (1) The factors for assessing the benefit of overseas investments in sensitive land are whether the overseas investment will, or is likely to,—
   (a) result in economic benefits for New Zealand (for example, the creation or retention of jobs, the introduction of technology or business skills, increases in productivity or export receipts, or a reduced risk of illiquid assets):